tavargas9/employee-tracker/README.md

 ## Usage

+To see this app in action, check out the [Walkthrough Video!](https://drive.google.com/file/d/11-9osyjl51HVTF8k2GdeuLcU4JBYtKzh/view)

 To use this application, head to the command line an run ```npm start```.
 Through the terminal, you will now be able to View Employees, Departments, and Roles, and add/update each as needed.
 Follow the prompts!

 ## License